• LAUNCH YOUR DREAM

 6. Take shots that are non-traditional

-Pay attention to kids especially – as they tend to become the life of the party when the music starts.
+Pay attention to any kids, especially as they tend to become the life of the party when the music starts.

 7. Finish strong

-By the end of the day, you’ll probably be exhausted – and so will everyone else.
-Make sure you do a few simple things to finish strong
+By the end of the day, you’ll probably be exhausted, like everyone else.
+Make certain to do a few simple things to finish strong:

-• Before you leave the location, ask the lead photographer if there is anything else you can do to end the event successfully
+• Before you leave the location, ask the lead photographer if there is anything else you can do to help the event end on a successful note.

 8. Remember to follow-up